beyond-sharepoint/beyond-sharepoint.github.io/_posts/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2.md

 ![screenshot](/assets/media/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2-04.png "Screenshot")

-> Note: If you have recently deleted and then re-created a shared mailbox, you must remove the mailbox from the user recycle bin via AZ AD PowerShell prior to adding the shared mailbox trigger.
+> Note: If you have recently deleted and then re-created a shared mailbox, you must remove the mailbox from the AD user recycle bin via AZ AD PowerShell prior to adding the shared mailbox trigger.
 Otherwise, you will recieve an error that states 'The specified object was not found in the store., the process failed to get the correct properties.'

 In this scenario, I only want mail messages that contain attachments to initiate my flow, so I'm going to expand the advanced options and select 'Yes' on 'Has Attachment'.
 Also, select 'Yes' on include attachments.